wso2/docs-mi/en/docs/learn/integration-tutorials/using-inbound-endpoints.md

-# How to use an Inbound Endpoints
+# How to Use an Inbound Endpoints

 ## What you'll build